 Public assistance fraud is not a victimless crime.
-Real people, real families are hurt when public benefits get into the hands of criminals.
+Real people such as an elder adult who's Social Security does not make ends meet and real families who have suffered illness or unemployment are hurt when public benefits get into the hands of criminals.
 Unfortunately, there are criminals who attempt to fraudulently obtain benefits for themselves or others.
 When someone exchanges their Food Assistance benefits for cash, either at a location that accepts EBT or with another individual (including solicitation attempts on social networking sites such as Craigslist, Facebook, or eBay), this is called Trafficking in Benefits.
 Trafficking is a felony in Florida!

 Here's how you can help:

-Report Potential Public Assistance Fraud Online Now
+- Report Potential Public Assistance Fraud Online Now

 - Report Potential Public Assistance Fraud by mail or fax